le91688/agusmakmun.github.io/_posts/2016-01-13-guac-ec2-setup.md

 apt-get install libguac-client-ssh0 libguac-client-rdp0
 ```

-you should now be able to hit http://localhost:8080/guacamole and get a login page
+You should now be able to hit http://localhost:8080/guacamole and get a login page

 ### SETUP